e-j-w/ChartOfNuclides/README.md

 ## Description

-**NOTE: This is extremely early in development and has very limited functionality right now.**
+**NOTE: This is early in development and has limited functionality right now.**

 An offline viewer of isotope and nuclear structure data, presented in the familiar [Chart of Nuclides / Segrè chart](https://en.wikipedia.org/wiki/Table_of_nuclides) format.
 The UI is implemented in [SDL](https://github.com/libsdl-org/SDL) (so you can browse nuclear half-lives using some of the same code that powers [Half-Life](https://www.pcgamingwiki.com/wiki/Half-Life#Middleware)).
 The program parses various plaintext nuclear structure data (listed [here](#collect-data)) into a binary database, eventually one will be able to query this for information on various nuclei (levels, cascades, gamma-rays).